-Refrigerator pickled jalapeno peppers are spicy, tangy, and are EASY – no canning required.
-These crunchy pickled peppers make a great topping for nachos, hot dogs, enchiladas, tacos, and more!
+Refrigerator pickled jalapeno peppers are spicy, tangy, and EASY, with no canning required.
+These crunchy pickled jalapenos make a great topping for nachos, hot dogs, enchiladas, tacos, and more!

 This year we planted two new vegetables in our backyard garden - Boston pickling cucumbers and jalapeno peppers.

 I read that the cucumbers were a high yield plant, so I had grand plans of filling my refrigerator with all sorts of homemade pickles.
-On the contrary, my expectations weren’t so high with the jalapenos.
-It would be fine by me if we produced just enough to spice up our semi-regular batches of homemade guacamole.
+On the contrary, my expectations weren't so high with the jalapenos.
+It would be fine by me if we produced just enough to spice up our semi-regular batches of pico de gallo.

-Because Mother Nature does what she wants, after a promising start our cucumber plant withered in spectacular fashion, growing…things that more closely resembled kiwanos than cucumbers.
+Because Mother Nature does what she wants, after a promising start our cucumber plant withered in spectacular fashion, growing...things that more closely resembled kiwanos than cucumbers.
 And our jalapeno plant?
-Super fruitful, of course!
+Well it was super fruitful, of course!

-Which is why instead of the homemade pickles of my dreams I’m sharing refrigerator pickled jalapeno peppers instead. 😉
+Which is why instead of the homemade traditional pickles of my dreams, I'm sharing crunchy refrigerator pickled jalapeno peppers instead.

-But for now, I couldn’t be more pleased with this cheater’s “refrigerator” pickled jalapeno peppers recipe.
-Peppers go into the jar, the rest of the ingredients come to a boil on the stove top, and are then poured over the peppers in the jar.
-That’s it!
+But for now, I couldn't be more pleased with this cheater's "refrigerator" pickled jalapeno peppers recipe.
+Peppers and an assortment of other vegetables go into the jar, the rest of the ingredients come to a boil on the stove top, and are then poured into the jar over everything.
+And that's it.

 As time goes on, the jalapeno pepper slices will become tangy (thanks, vinegar and sugar!) and the spice will mellow slightly.
 Of course they'll still be spicy, but it won't be as sharp as biting into a raw jalapeno.